IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 incoming_data = topo.source(DbAdapter())
 ~~~

-Before we discuss source functions further, note that adapters exist for common systems, which you can use instead of writing your own function.
+Note that adapters exist for common systems, which you can use instead of writing your own function.

 <a id="adapters"></a>
 ### Ingesting data from popular systems